ywamsendai/ywamsendai-website/content/en/building/community.md

 ---

-We desire a place to call our home as a YWAM community.
-A place where missionaries can live together in an atmosphere of worship and prayer.
+We desire to have a place to call our home as a YWAM community.
+A place where YWAMers can live together in an atmosphere of worship and prayer.
 A place to rest, and a place to dream.

 Currently, we all live and meet in our own individual homes.
-But as our team grows, we need a place to centre ourselves: whether for worship and prayer, ministry, events, or just hanging out.
+But we are starting to run out of space as our team grows!
+We need a place to centre ourselves: whether for worship and prayer, ministry, events, or just hanging out.